Manishk031/Code-Smart-MCQ/README.md

-#This Application is Multiple choice quiz application and data store for raltime db firabase.
+This Application is Multiple choice quiz application and data store for realtime db firabase.

 #HomeScreen